 "And what will be the thing which has no form-formless being-what will be the formless one?"
 Bodhidharma said, Fuki musō.
-Fuki musō is rather difficult to [explain]-I must explain about it.
+Fuki musō is rather difficult to explain-I must explain about it.
 But it is a kind of technical term.
 Fuki musō.
-Fuki is no-, non-arising.
-Musō is formless.
+Fuki is non-arising.
+Musō is formless. [fuki musō: fu ("no"); ki ("away"); mu ("no"); sō ("form").]

-So it means that before things happen, you know, how it-no one knows how things happen, and how we started to think about things, no one knows.
+It means that before things happen-no one knows how things happen, and how we started to think about things, no one knows.
 Before nothing arise, that stage is fuki musō.
 That was his [Bodhidharma's] answer.
 [Puts away paper.]

 But my interpretation is still enough.
-And-and twenty-seventh patriarch asked him, "What is then the most great thing?"
-The-and Bodhidharma asked [answered], "The dharma nature is the most great thing."
+And twenty-seventh patriarch asked him, "What is then the most great thing?"
+Bodhidharma answered, "The dharma nature is the most great thing."
 That is question and answer between twenty-seventh patriarch and Bodhidharma.
-It is rather difficult [laughs], to, maybe to understand.
+It is rather difficult [laughs], maybe to understand.
 It is not something to talk about, actually, or to understand.
-But tentatively I have to give you some suggestion, you know.
-Even though I cannot
+But tentatively I have to give you some suggestion.
+Even though I cannot explain it, as much as possible I have to explain.